kartikasoni/Emotion_classification_3_classes/README.md

 d.Probability Output: The web application displays the predicted probabilities for each sentiment class in percentage form (e.g., 85% Positive, 5% Neutral, 10% Negative).

 e.User Interface: The interface is simple, allowing users to input text, view highlighted words, sentiment classification, and probabilities.
-The interface is given below
+To run the application open the link http://127.0.0.1:5000/ on the browser and the interface is given below

 <img width="442" alt="image" src="https://github.com/user-attachments/assets/38bf37b1-3408-4c74-9875-dae3ba051085" />